-This bushfire protection assessment has been undertaken for the proposed rezoning geared to facilitate a superlot subdivision and landuse of 229 Macquarie Grove Road, Cobbitty in June 2016.
+This bushfire protection assessment has been undertaken for the proposed rezoning geared to facilitate a super-lot subdivision and land-use rationalisation of 229 Macquarie Grove Road, Cobbitty.

-This report identifies matters for consideration for the planning proposal request (PPR) and highlights the required bushfire protection measures, including asset protection zones (APZs), for future development under Ministerial Direction 4.4 'Planning for Bush Fire Protection'.
+This report identifies matters for consideration for the Planning Proposal Request (PPR) and highlights the required bushfire protection measures, including indicative asset protection zones (APZs), for future development under Ministerial Direction 4.3 'Planning for Bush Fire Protection'.
 This Ministerial Direction made under Section 9.1(2) of the EP&A Act requires Council to consult with the Commissioner of the RFS and to take into account any comments by the Commissioner and to have regard to the planning principles of PBP (detailed within Section 1.5.3).

 The key principle for the proposal is to ensure that future development is capable of complying with PBP.
-Planning principles for the PPR include the provision of adequate access including perimeter roads, establishment of adequate APZs for future development, specifying minimum lot depths to accommodate APZs and the introduction of controls which avoid placing inappropriate developments in hazardous areas and placement of combustible material in APZs.
+Planning principles for the PPR include the provision of adequate access including perimeter roads, establishment of adequate APZs for future development, specifying minimum lot requirements to accommodate APZs and the introduction of controls which avoid placing inappropriate developments in hazardous areas and placement of combustible material in APZs.

-Our assessment has found that the PPR adequately addresses bushfire risk and the land is suitable for development in the context of that risk.
+Our assessment has found that the land is suitable for rezoning and PPR adequately addresses bushfire risk and the land is suitable for rezoning and development in the context of that risk.
 The PPR results in a decrease in the area that can be used for residential purposes, and of itself creates no increase in demand on the local road network, emergency services or infrastructure, further, it has and no implications for adjoining land.

-The assessment has concluded that there is the capacity for future development on site to conform to the planning principles of PBP 2019 and Ministerial Direction 4.4 'Planning for Bush Fire Protection'.
+The assessment has concluded that there is the capacity for future development on site to conform to the planning principles of PBP 2019 and Ministerial Direction 4.3 'Planning for Bush Fire Protection'.